DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/closewindow.md

 ### Example

-The following two examples generate the same scenario by different means.
+The following two examples generate the same test scenario.

 Using the window object: